CodePeters/Pacman/README.md

 supposing Myboard.txt is the new game board that you added.

-**File gifs contains all the icons if pacman and ghoasts used in the game.**
+**File gifs contains all the icons for pacman and ghoasts used in the game.**

 ## _License_